Updated on 2026/05/26

 Academic Activities

-• Planning and Guest Editing of a Special Issue in an International Journal International contribution
+• Planning and editing a special feature in an international journal International contribution

 Role(s): Planning, management, etc.